 Russia and its Syrian, Iranian, and Iranian-led allies have faced significant setbacks on the battlefield as a result of their opponents’ abilities to capitalize on their inadequacies and mistakes.
 Russia will need to decide whether its actions will remain in the gap between contributing significantly to the efforts of allies fighting in support of the regime of Syrian Arab Republic President Bashar al-Assad and working with the US to act more effectively and more decisively against mutual Islamic militant opponents.
 The prospective agreement, to which Shoigu referred, would stem from military talks underway in Geneva.
 Those talks were set up as a result of a proposal proffered by US Secretary of State John Kerry to share intelligence with Russia and coordinate airstrikes against ISIS and other Islamic militant groups.
 However, Putin and senior Russian officials seem to view the proposal less from how it will help end the war than how it may present the chance to get compromise from the US on Syria and promote Russia’s immediate objectives there.
 Kerry’s proposal has been put forward as the administration of US President Barack Obama comes to a close.
 Still, after eight years of contacts, a inordinate amount of obloquy has recently been hurled back and forth from officials in Washington to Moscow.
 Failure to get an agreement on coordination will undoubtedly make it more difficult for Russia to get an agreement from the US on reconstruction and peace-enforcement which would be important for Russia to have.
 Reconstruction in Syria will be a decades-long, very expensive, reconstruction effort.
 Russia will need to gather partners to help with its costs and its execution.
 A peace-enforcement mission, perhaps under UN auspices, will likely be needed to ensure that peace would be given a chance to take hold.
 Russia should keep in mind that the US has proven to be an invaluable partner in such complex reconstruction efforts and peace-enforcement missions worldwide in past years.

-Russian Federation President Vladimir Putin knows now that he has taken on a monumental task in Syria.
-The military situation in Syria is fluid given the many different forces and factors involved.
-Winning the peace in Syria will also be a colossal undertaking.
-The Obama administration is not enthused about working with Putin on Syria, but it seems to recognize that Russia, with its considerable military investment in Syria is crucial to the outcome of the Syria war.
-Moscow must recognize that much could be accomplished with US resources in both efforts.
-If Putin cannot recognize the good that it would bring at first glance or simply refuses to make mutual compromises with the US to gain its assistance, what is left for the US is to get him to understand via diplomacy.
+The Obama administration may not be enthused about working with Russian President Vladimir Putin on Syria, but it seems to recognize that Russia, with its considerable military investment in Syria, can play an important role in ending the war.
+Putin must recognize that much could be accomplished with US know-how and resources in both efforts.
+If he cannot recognize the good that cooperation would bring at first glance or simply refuses to make mutual compromises with the US to gain its assistance, what is left for the US is to get him to understand via diplomacy.
 US Secretary of State John Kerry has slogged away seeking the right approach to make that possible.
 A few recommendations are offered here.
 The Syria War appears to be getting worse.
 Experience may make US and Russian officials averse to finding compromise on military coordination on Syria.
 Pride and ego can also harden attitudes.
 If such influences cannot be set aside, the two sides may remain locked into their relative positions for a long while.
 Praeterita mutare non possumus, sed futuraprovidere debemos.
 (We cannot change the past, but we can anticipate the future.)

 Often poker faced in talks, US Secretary of State John Kerry, a statesman, speaks in a manner that is easy, comfortable, assuring, and logical.
 He is an agile thinker who seeks creative solutions to problems, often requiring him to be discreet.
 He worked well with Russian Foreign Minister Sergei Lavrov on the removal of chemical weapons from Syria in 2013.
 They worked on the same side during the Iran Nuclear Talks during two years of negotiations from 2013 to 2015.
 He may achieve similar success with Lavrov on Syria.